Environment

 While the usage of plastics just keeps expanding for their high workability and physical properties, we are facing issues such as plastics in the seas and oceans, constraints on resources/disposals, and climate change.
 Under the "Environmental Vision 2050", the Group works on cable recycling business, R&D for recycling technology, and environmentally friendly design (use of recycled plastic raw materials, facilitating disassembly and sorting, etc.).
 In addition, the entire group will work to reduce the amount of new plastic materials and single-use plastics as stated in the "Environmental Targets 2030".

-Removing the invasive plant ”Rudbeckia laciniata“ by Furukawa Battery Co., Ltd. since 2018
+Removing the invasive plant ”Rudbeckia laciniata“ since 2018 (Furukawa Battery Co., Ltd.)

-Wildlife habitat maintenance in the factory site by OFS Fitel, LLC since 2019
+Wildlife habitat maintenance in the factory site since 2019 (OFS Fitel, LLC)

 • Japan Business Initiative for Biodiversity (JBIB)